55Vishal/Google-Docs/README.md

-This project is an Instagram clone built using React.js in the frontend.
-It replicates the main features of Instagram, such as the ability to sign up, log in, post pictures, and interact with other users' posts by liking and commenting on them.
+* This project is a clone of Google Docs built using React.js in the frontend.
+It provides users with the ability to create, edit, and collaborate on documents in real-time, similar to Google Docs.

 * Technologies Used
 - React.js